Mug-Costanza/ChessRouletteServer/README.md

 To run, copy the repo and run "npm start".

-The full game is in a separate repo.
+The full game is here: https://github.com/Mug-Costanza/ChessRoulette